trackmania-rl/tmrl/readme/tuto_library.md

 In `tmrl`, RL training per-se happens in the `Trainer` entity.

 The `Trainer` connects to the `Server`, from which it receives compressed samples gathered from connected `RolloutWorkers`.
-These samples are stored (possibly in compressed format) in a memory object called `MemoryDataloading`.
+These samples are stored (possibly in compressed format) in a memory object called `Memory`.
-They are decompressed either when stored, or when sampled from the `MemoryDataloading`, depending on the user choice.
+They are decompressed either when stored, or when sampled from the `Memory`, depending on the user choice.
 The decompressed samples are then used by an object called `TrainingAgent` to optimize the policy weights, that the `Trainer` periodically sends back to the `Server` so they are broadcast to all connected `RolloutWorkers`.

 The prototype of the `Trainer` class is: